 Mostly, DCC is beneficial in all aspects.
 However, there are a few risks of delayed cord clamping under circumstances that may be not suitable, such as:

-• Cut the umblical cord immediately when baby faces breathing problems.
+- Cut the umbilical cord immediately when the baby faces breathing problems.

 In the before-mentioned cases, a mother should not go for delayed cord clamping autism childbirth.